mr6r4y/eCm-hclub/ch01/README.md

 ## Why Linux

-Linux is popular and although there are not many tutorials for RE, very decent tools got velocity for this environment.
+Linux is popular and although there are not many tutorials for RE, very decent tools got velocity on this environment.
 You would not believe it, but reversing under Linux is actually simpler than on Windows.
 Linux is a way simpler under the hood than the most popular OS and the concepts can be shown in a clear way.